grussorusso/serverledge/README.md

 	$ bin/serverledge-cli invoke -name func -param "a:2" -param "b:3"

+You can optionally specify a QoS class name and a maximum requested response
+time:

+	$ bin/serverledge-cli invoke -name func -param ... -qosclass <class> -qosrespt <respt>

 ## Configuration

 You can provide a configuration file using YAML or TOML syntax.
 Depending on the